-Not only do flat-screen TVs scratch and break very easily but they take up a significant amount of room.
-If you have limited space on the moving truck or you’re worried about the TV becoming damaged in the moving process, you always have the option of shipping your TV.
-Learn about the ins and outs of TV shipping below.
+Flat-screen TVs scratch and break very easily and take up a significant amount of room.
+If you have limited space on the moving truck or are worried about the TV becoming damaged in the moving process, you always have the option of shipping your TV.

-What TV Packing Materials You Will Need
+TV Packing Materials You'll Need

 - TV box